Tips for Raising Rabbits

 Feeding your rabbit

 Rabbits are herbivores.
-Their diet is largely made up of grass, hay, fruits and vegetables.
+Their diet is largely made up of grass, hay, fruits, and vegetables.
 It is important that your pet rabbit has a balanced diet.
 Here are three key elements of rabbit nutrition to help ensure overall health:

 • Fresh fruits and vegetables: these are fundamental to keeping your bunny healthy.
-Green leafy vegetables, such as lettuce, chard, cauliflower, spinach, celery or kale are especially good.
-Give your rabbit a helping of ‘salad’ everyday, along with its regular feed and hay.
+Green leafy vegetables, such as lettuce, chard, cauliflower, spinach, celery, or kale, are especially good.
+Give your rabbit a helping of 'salad' every day, along with its regular feed and hay.
 Here is a list of fruits and vegetables recommended for rabbits.

 • Feed or pellets: you can find rabbit feed in most pet stores, but it is not essential to a rabbit's diet.
 It is a processed food and is often used on farms to fatten rabbits for human consumption.
-If you give your rabbit too much feed it will become obese, with serious health consequences.
+If you give your rabbit too much feed, it will become obese, with serious health consequences.
 A good tip is to feed it just one tablespoon of pellets per day.

 • Hay: hay helps rabbits to brush their teeth and promotes proper digestion.
 It is best to give your pet unlimited hay.
 There are many types, so if your rabbit does not eat the hay you provide, try changing the type or brand.

-Some foods such as tomatoes, carrots, apples or mangoes are suitable for rabbits but are best avoided.
-They contain a lot of sugar and eating them could make your bunny gain excess weight.
+Some foods such as tomatoes, carrots, apples, or mangoes are suitable for rabbits but are best avoided.
+They contain a lot of sugar, and eating them could make your bunny gain excess weight.

 Toxic foods for rabbits

 Some foods are poisonous for rabbits, causing damage to their sensitive digestive systems.
-These include some processed meat intended for humans as well as fruits and herbs.
+These include some processed meat intended for humans as well as certain fruits and herbs.
 Avoid feeding your bunny the following:

 • Avocados